biktorrr/diveplusdata/README.md

 # Radio bulletins from KB

+Update: The ANP news bulletins from 1955-1973 are now also added to the RDF dataset.
+The turtle file has been split and gzipped.
+Note that this part of the data has not been tested yet.

 Originally from http://www.delpher.nl/nl/radiobulletins.
 Size is 1.5 millions of items ANP has made the objects (JPGs, OCRs, ALTOs) in this set available under a CC-BY-NC-ND 3.0 license (link is external).

 These are *all* news bulletins between 1937 (start of collection) and May 1955 (when my script crashed initially).